slingr-stack/stripe-endpoint/README.md

 # Stripe endpoint

 ## Overview

+Stripe helps you create any type of payments flow—from e-commerce to recurring billing and everything in between.
 The Stripe endpoint has the following features:

+- Interact with Stripe API
+- Shortcuts to access the REST API
--
+- Support for webhooks

 For more information please refer to [docs](https://slingr-stack.github.io/platform/endpoints_stripe.html).